fix8developer/deploy-flask-postgresql-ubuntu-aws-ec2/README.md

-# 🐧 Linux Server Configuration
+# 🐧 How to Deploy a Flask (Python) Application with PostgreSQL on an Ubuntu VPS (AWS-EC2)

 ## ⚡ Overview